asachs01/asachs01.github.io/content/post/badass-monitoring-pt-1.md

 ## **Gremlin**

-Being in IT, you're probably familiar with Gremlins.
+If you're in IT, you're probably familiar with Gremlins.

 ![gremlin gif][1]